wales-group/examples/LJ38/04_Creating_PATHSAMPLE_database/README.md

                                           9    0.1387803054E-02
 ```

+As stated, this pathway is printed backwards, so start from the bottom right and read right to left - minimum 8 -> minimum 9 (via transition state 5) and so on.

 #### Visualising the fastest path

 The Dijkstra analysis also produces an *Epath* file containing the energy of the minima and transition states along the fastest path.
 We can visualise this
 using **gnuplot** to check the pathway looks sensible.

-Unlike in Example 3, no smoothing is added used so the plot is showing only the stationary points:
+Unlike in Example 3, no smoothing is used - the plot is showing only the stationary points:

 ```
 gnuplot -persist plot_Epath.png